77yards/permly-api/Readme.md

 <H1>perm.ly API</H1>

-The perm.ly API is implemented for json encoded data input and output from api.
-All .
+The perm.ly API is implemented for JSON encoded data input and output from API.

 Wrappers